 Soft, ultra-chewy, and packed with flavor, these peanut butter blondies will be your new go-to dessert to impress even the biggest peanut butter fanatics.
-They’re incredibly quick to throw together—a 1 bowl, no mixer required, no dough chilling recipe.
-Reese’s Pieces add a wonderful little crunch in each bite!
+They’re incredibly quick to throw together—a 1-bowl, no-mixer-required, no-dough-chilling recipe.
+Reese’s Pieces add a wonderful sweet crunch in each bite!

 If you’ve poked around my site before, it’s no secret that I adore peanut butter treats.
 I make peanut butter blossoms year-round (who said they can only be enjoyed as Christmas cookies?), I’ve used these peanut butter cookies as inspiration for 8+ other cookie recipes, and this chocolate peanut butter cake is one of the most decadent beauties to come out of my kitchen.

 These peanut butter blondies are an ode to the recipe that started it all, a reader and personal favorite that now includes even more Reese’s Pieces.
-Because who doesn’t love even MORE ways to incorporate peanut butter into each bite?
+Because who doesn’t love even MORE ways to incorporate peanut butter flavor into every bite?

 - Only 1 bowl needed